How to catch typos and keep your reputation intact

 Then you’ll be wondering how on earth you missed the typos before.

-If you edit and proofread your content, but there’s something in your gut telling you it’s still not quite right, then it’s well worth getting someone else to read over it.
+If you edit and proofread your content, but there’s something in your gut telling you it’s still not quite right, then it’s well worth getting someone else to read it over.

-Step 5 – Now your writing should be good to go!
+Followed all 5 steps?
+Now your writing should be good to go!

 Give your content one last read-through.
 Then if happy, publish it!